testbenchcc/markdown-notes-app/README.md

   - Remembers the last opened note per browser (localStorage)
   - Theme support with a Gruvbox-inspired dark default (based on Obsidian Gruvbox), plus Office and High Contrast themes
 - Simple text search across markdown notes
-- Settings modal (via the file tree footer "Settings" button) with per-browser preferences, including options to enable spellcheck in the editor, select the UI theme, choose a default theme for exported HTML notes, and access notebook export/import controls
+- Settings modal (via the file tree footer Settings button with a gear icon) with per-browser preferences, including options to enable spellcheck in the editor, select the UI theme, choose a default theme for exported HTML notes, and access notebook export/import controls
  - Notebook-level settings are stored in a JSON file under the notes root so they travel with exported/imported notebooks.
  - Dot-prefixed files and folders are automatically hidden from the notes tree and search results to keep the notebook view clean.
 - Configurable index page title and file tree footer status showing the current app build number and git tag (when available)